Exceptions, Grievances, and Grade Appeals (Graduate)

 - The appeal must be in writing and signed by the student.

-- The Department Grade Appeals Committee will (i) convene to examine the appeal, the response and render its conclusion in writing to the chair, student and instructor, within 14 calendar days of receipt of the appeal. (ii) While the Grade Appeals Committee cannot require the instructor to change a student's grade, the Committee can recommend such a change to the instructor and to the Dean of the School of Graduate Studies.
+- The Department Grade Appeals Committee will (i) convene to examine the appeal, the response and render its conclusion in writing to the chair, student and instructor, within 14 calendar days of receipt of the appeal. (ii) While the Grade Appeals Committee cannot require the instructor to change a student's grade, the Committee can recommend such a change to the instructor and to the Interim Associate Provost in the School of Graduate Studies.

-- Should the student wish to appeal beyond the department, the student may submit the Committee findings and the basis for the further appeal to the Dean of the School of Graduate Studies, within 3 calendar days of presentation of Committee findings.
-The Dean will review the student's appeal and the findings of the Committee, and recommend appropriate action to the department and the instructor within 14 days of receipt of the appeal.
+- Should the student wish to appeal beyond the department, the student may submit the Committee findings and the basis for the further appeal to the Interim Associate Provost in the School of Graduate Studies, within 3 calendar days of presentation of Committee findings.
+The Interim Associate Provost will review the student's appeal and the findings of the Committee, and recommend appropriate action to the department and the instructor within 14 days of receipt of the appeal.